luet/job-dependency/README.md

 	TOTAL_NUMBER_JOBS = 10
 	STRIDE = 10
 	```
+	When the program is run, all the SLURM jobs are submitted.
+If one SLURM job fails, all the
+	subsequent jobs will be canceled.
 - `submit_one_job.sh`: Slurm script to submit one instance of `one_job.sh`.
 This is used for testing.